Tobacco Barn Preservation Project

 - Public workshops on barn repair

-- Oral history project to record stories of tobacco farmers
+- Oral history project to record stories about tobacco farmers